Redefining Enterprise Data Discovery

 Reflection

-Nonetheless, this experience reinforced the importance of early and effective alignment with adjacent teams while maintaining disciplined scope.
+This experience reinforced the importance of early alignment with adjacent teams and flexibility when new questions emerge.